tf-libsonnet/docs/content/en/docs/what-is-tf-libsonnet/_index.md

 ### Motivating example

-To highlight this, consider a Terraform deployment where you have a single database in a VPC, and following best practices, you want to [isolate your state files](https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa#784f) for the VPC and database.
+Consider a Terraform deployment where you have a single database in a VPC, across two environments (`stage` and `prod`).
-Additionally, you want to manage your infrastructure resources for multiple environments (`stage` and `prod`).
-To achieve this, you might organize your Terraform code as follows:
+To simplify the example, we will also assume we have defined sub modules for defining a canonical VPC and MySQL database.
+This will reduce the root modules in our examples to a single module block.

+In this example, we will assume that we want to follow best practices and [isolate the state files](https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa#784f) for the components.
+This will result in four state files:

+- VPC in Stage
+- VPC in Prod
+- MySQL database in Stage
+- MySQL database in Prod

+To achieve this, we need to define the components with four root modules, one for each state file above.
+We will have a project structure like below:

 ```text
 .